 At both ends of every wire, you need a connection to complete the circuit.
 The standard connection in solar panels is the MC-4 connector.
 There are three good parts to this design as compared to other previous standards.
-First, improvement to previous connectors is that they lock together.
+First, an improvement to previous connectors is that they lock together.
 The previous MC-3 connector didn’t lock together.

 MC-4 connectors are also a pretty waterproof design and you can take them apart for troubleshooting.
 Waterproof in this case means weather tolerant for outdoor exposure, not submersible.

 Now for a caution.
-Don’t mix MC-4 connectors from different manufactures.
+Don’t mix MC-4 connectors from different manufacturers.
 Very slight differences in molding cause them not to work well together.
 Sometimes they don’t make the connection and other times they will not snap together.

 On my previous solar install, I didn’t use MC-4 connectors, rather I made better connections using splices.
 After that, I waterproofed my connections.
 One shortcoming of the previous install was that I couldn’t disassemble the connections for troubleshooting.

-This time I used MC-4 connectors and each time I have had to disassemble the connectors for troubleshooting, it was the connectors that were causing the problem.
+This time I used MC-4 connectors and each time I had to disassemble the connectors for troubleshooting, it was the connectors that were causing the problem.